Automation assistants: GitOps tools in comparison

 The Flux v2 operators are rolled out primarily via the CLI.
 However, it can also be used to generate all the necessary Kubernetes resources and to then deploy them to the cluster.
-There is currently no Helm Chart, which limits the usability of the common application mechanisms.
+There is currently no Helm Chart, which limits the usability of the common application mechanisms, however, in the meantime there is the possibility to install Fluxv2 via Terraform.
 During the initial installation, Flux sets up a Git repository.
 From this point forward, you can also configure the operator with GitOps.
 The CLI is extensive and allows you to control all aspects of the Flux v2 portfolio.
 You can use it to create, delete, read, start, and stop all Flux-v2-specific resources.
 This makes Flux v2 particularly suitable for scripting.
 This may seem contradictory for GitOps at first, but in practice there often is a gradual migration.
 The CLI can be used to create resources, which are then checked into a Git repository.
 This is useful for integratinh GitOps into existing CI/CD processes.

 ArgoCD stores the target state internally through projects and applications.
 Repositories, clusters, and permissions can be defined in projects.
 In turn, any number of applications can be assigned to a project, where they will have access to the project’s clusters and repositories.
 ArgoCD saves these applications and projects as CRs in the cluster.
 The repository and the path to a deployment can then be found in an application.
 In addition, you can also describe configurations for Helm, Kustomize, etc. in declarative form there as well.
 ArgoCD then applies this deployment, which is defined via the application, to the cluster.
 However, ArgoCD does not save Helm releases as such in the cluster, but converts them into simple Kubernetes resources using